Virginia Spain 1928 - 2020 - Obituary

 1/1

-LIMA — Virginia L. Spain, age 92, of Lima, and formerly of Sidney and Piqua, went home to her Lord on Wednesday, Aug.
-26, 2020.
+LIMA — Virginia L. Spain, age 92, of Lima and formerly of Sidney and Piqua went home to her Lord on Wednesday, August 26, 2020.

-Born on June 28, 1928, in Piqua, Ohio, Virginia was a daughter of the late Charles and Dorothy (Vonderhyde) Haney.
+Born on June 28, 1928 in Piqua, OH, Virginia was a daughter of the late Charles and Dorothy (Vonderhyde) Haney.

-She is survived by her son, Richard (Diane) Jenkins, and daughters Vivian Wilson and Margaret Chamberlain.
-She was a loving grandmother to five grandchildren and many great-grandchildren and great-great-grandchildren.
-She is also survived by her brother, Richard Haney, and sister, Mary Ann Tate.

-Virginia was preceded in death by four husbands, Claude W. Jenkins, Kenneth Clark, Herman Bowers and Joe Spain; a brother, Robert Haney, a sister, Jean White, and two grandchildren.

 Virginia was formerly employed by Ulbrich's of Piqua and as an apartment manager for Sycamore Squares in Dayton.